ikinsella/trefide/README.md

 - [Anaconda](https://docs.anaconda.com/anaconda/install/) or
   [Miniconda](https://docs.conda.io/projects/continuumio-conda/en/latest/user-guide/install/)

-- Linux (this package was developed & tested on Ubuntu 18.04)
+- Linux (this package was developed & tested on Ubuntu 18.04, Ubuntu 20.04, and Manjaro)

-Note: these instructions will assume that you clone the repo into your home directory
+*Note: these instructions will assume that you clone the repo into your home directory*

 1. Clone the repository